buresjan/molecode_utils/README.md

 After adjusting the dataset filters hit **Apply** and all visible figures will refresh automatically.

+A small **Select All** button next to the *Datasets* dropdown fills in every available tag so you can deselect any you don't want.

 The left column uses a **3:2** vertical split and occupies roughly 40% of the width, leaving 60% for the figure board.
 Every quadrant resizes automatically so no scroll bars appear even when the window is narrowed.